"Voodoo Science" at MIT?

 While the great mass of their professed art was a rank imposture, still they possessed enough of devilish skill to make them wholesome objects of dread.
 Their incantations and spell workings were always conducted in secret, no one being allowed to witness the more occult and potent portion of their ritual.”

 Historians such as Laurent Dubois, in his book Haiti: The aftershocks of history, have documented one reason why “Voo Doo” practitioners became “wholesome objects of dread.”
 One reason is because their religion (yes, Voodoo, or more accurately, Vodou in Haiti), alongside the Haitian Creole (“Kreyòl”) language, was a source of solidarity among the enslaved Africans who rebelled and affirmed their humanity against their oppressors.
-Vodou and Kreyòl helped these Africans, from various ethnic and linguistic groups, unite their forces and military know-how in order to launch and win the only successful slave revolution in history.
+Vodou and Kreyòl helped these Africans, from various ethnic and linguistic groups, unite their forces and military know-how in order to launch and win the only successful revolution, in world history, by formerly enslaved captives.

 This revolution started at the end of the eighteenth century when it was unthinkable, among Europeans, that Black lives could ever matter.
 At the end of that epic revolution, the Haitians won their freedom after fighting against some of the most powerful European armies – from France, Spain, and England.
 In so doing, the Haitians proved that Black lives did matter, and that Blacks too entertained profoundly enlightened ideals of universal human freedom and dignity – ideas at odds with the colonial world order whereby everything African (i.e., the Africans’ intellect, culture, language, religion, etc.) was deemed inferior vis-à-vis the ideals of the European “enlightenment.”

-As it turns out, it was the Africans who ended up teaching the slave owners in colonial Haiti and their sponsors and philosophers in Paris what “liberté, égalité, fraternité” really meant.
-Indeed, though the French revolution had “liberty, equality, fraternity” as slogan, these concepts were not taken to hold universally, especially when they risked undermining France’s profits from Haiti, which, then, was the most profitable colony on earth, from slave labor!
+As it turns out, it was the Africans who ended up teaching the European enslavers in colonial Haiti and their sponsors and philosophers in Paris what “liberté, égalité, fraternité” really meant.
+Indeed, though the French revolution had “liberty, equality, fraternity” as slogan, these concepts were not taken to hold universally, especially when they risked undermining France’s profits from Haiti, which, then, was the most profitable colony on earth, from the labor of the African captives!

 Returning to the present and to that MIT Faculty Lunchroom in October 2017: I approached the dining table of my unwittingly Vodou-bashing colleague, and I politely introduced myself as a Haitian faculty at MIT Linguistics.
 Then I explained to him and his students that, although the English word “Voodoo” would have it otherwise, its Haitian cognate “Vodou” refers to the ancestral religion of millions of Haitians.